the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 ## Conditional Rendering

 The conditional rendering is introduced pretty early in React applications.
-It happens when you want to make a decision to render either one or another element.
+But not in the case of the book, because there wasn't such an use case yet.
+The conditional rendering happens when you want to make a decision to render either one or another element.
 Sometimes it means to render an element or nothing.
 After all, a conditional rendering simplest usage can be expressed by an if-else statement in JSX.

 The `result` object in the internal component state is `null` in the beginning.
 So far, the App component returned no elements when the `result` hasn't arrived from the API.
 That's already a conditional rendering, because you return earlier from the `render()` lifecycle method for a certain condition.
 The App component either renders nothing or its elements.